ldaijiw/airport_project/README.md

 ## Database

 - A main point of the project was to design a database in which the Airport would store their data
+    - This is of course a very important aspect of any service

+### Where was the data stored?
+- To ensure each of us were working with the same data at all times, we made use of the RDS service found on AWS

+- We set up a SQL database on the cloud and we would connect to it via `pyodbc` or `Azure Data Studio`
+    - This gave us an easy way to collaborate with one another and test code more efficiently

 ### Entity Relationship Diagram

 - We used ERD diagrams to help us in the designing of the database
     - Using diagrams, each of us would have a very clear vision of how our app would connect to our database, thus reducing bugs and errors
     - It allowed us to create optimal SQL scripts to ensure the database was seeded how we wanted it to be
+    - Do look through `images/` to see how our ERD diagram evolved as more discussion and thought was put into it

 ![](images/erd.png)